gifale95/BERG/README.md

 ```

-Step 2: Generate responses for your images
+Step 2: Generate in silico neural responses to stimuli using the `encode` function.

 ```python
 # Encode fMRI responses to images with metadata